This apricot overnight oatmeal is a sweet and delicious start to your morning!

 I don’t know about you, but I love a good apricot muffin.
 I don’t often find them, but when I do, I’ll sometimes splurge and enjoy a small one.
 I haven’t yet done a recipe for them here, but you can bet it’ll be coming at some point.
 But until that happens, here’s a simple recipe for overnight oats that will get you pretty close!

 If you’ve never heard of overnight oats, they are a marvelously simple way to have breakfast ready and waiting for you first thing in the morning.
 In fact, I’m doing a series of 5 of them that you can prep all at once!
 You can find those here.
 But the basic idea is that you put the dry oats and other ingredients into a jar, mug or container with some milk of your choosing, and let it sit overnight.
 The oats soak up the liquid overnight without having to cook them.
 They are quite good, and breakfast is ready for you when you wake up in the morning.
 Not a bad deal!

 CLICK PLAY TO SEE THIS RECIPE IN ACTION!

-NEED JARS TO MAKE YOUR OVERNIGHT OATS IN?
+JARS FOR OVERNIGHT OATS

 These pint-sized canning jars are perfect for these recipes!
 Great for single servings for many different foods!